insure logo

 “Nearly every home insurance company is going to welcome a brand-new home with open arms,” said John Espenschied, owner of Insurance Brokers Group.
 “Because everything is new, the likelihood of having a (peril) claim, other than with weather, is very low.”

-• Other Property: This part covers structures that aren’t attached to your home, such as a detached garage, a shed or a fence.
+• Other structures.
+This part covers structures that aren’t attached to your home, such as a detached garage, a shed or a fence.

-• Personal Property/Contents Coverage: As the name “contents” implies, this covers the property inside the home, including electronics, furniture, clothing and appliances.
+• Personal property: This covers the property inside the home, including electronics, furniture, clothing and appliances.
 You can choose replacement value coverage of actual cash value.
 The former pays you to fully replace damaged and stolen contents.
 The latter reimburses for what the contents were worth at the time of the loss.

 How much is homeowners insurance on a new home?